MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 4](pix/assembly4.jpg)

-And connected to the "normally open" terminals on the relays.
+And connected to the "normally open" terminals on the relays at one end, and the ground wire at the other.

 ![Assembly Photo 5](pix/assembly5.jpg)